jasonbuechler/software-hax-etc/mediawiki-in-freenas-jail.md

 ---
 ### Basic config for a new FreeBSD/FreeNAS jail
 #### enable SSH access so we can use Putty/etc
+Use nano to change "#PermitRootLogin no" to "PermitRootLogin yes".
 ```bash
 passwd
 pkg install nano